OlivierLD/raspberry-coffee/NMEA-mux-WebUI/compass-mux/README.md

     verbose: true
   - type: . . .
 ```
-See output from the first `NMEA.multiplexer` at the bottom of the console below.
+See output from the first `NMEA-multiplexer` at the bottom of the console below.
 ```
 RESTNavServer/launchers $ ./runNavServer.sh --mux:nmea.mux.gps.hdm.yaml
 ----------------------------